Code Copied

 Code Copied to Clipboard

-Studies found that dehydrated seniors are at a higher risk for developing infectious disease, stroke, kidney stones, chronic constipation and impaired cognitive function.
+Research shows that adults older than 60 have a greater risk of becoming dehydrated, leading to serious conditions.
+Dehydrated seniors are at a higher risk for infectious disease, kidney stones, stroke, chronic constipation, and impaired cognitive function.

 Why Are Seniors More Likely to Be Dehydrated?